 Pro Tip: There is actually a 5th way to track form submissions in Google Analytics and that is to use the automatic form tracking in GA4.
 While you may see form_start and form_submit events with this enabled, we have found these events to be the least inaccurate so we recommend disabling Form Interactions from Enhanced Measurement and using one of the GTM methods below to track forms instead.

 At the end of the day, the question we are trying to answer is:

-Here we will outline the pros and cons of each of these so you can determine what is most appropriate for your situation.
+Here we will outline the Pros and Cons of each of these 4 ways to track form submissions so you can determine which one is most appropriate for your situation.
 If you aren’t sure or need guidance along the way, feel free to contact our tracking experts for a personalized measurement strategy.

 Submit Button Click Tracking

 Click tracking is one of the easiest ways to track important events on your website.
 Firing a click tracking event each time a form’s Submit button is clicked on is one way to estimate the number of times that form was submitted.
 Submit Button click tracking is so common because it is easy to set up, especially if you are using Google Tag Manager (GTM).
 The built-in click listeners and variables in GTM make it very easy to track clicks without any coding.
 Here’s how to set it up in your Google Tag Manager account: